OVERVIEW OF THE HISTORY OF THE CLASSICAL GUITAR

 Torres died in Almeria in November 1892.
 In 2013 the Museum of the Spanish Guitar Antonio Torres was inaugurated in the city of his birth.

 WHAT IS THE TRADITIONAL SPANISH SYSTEM?

-It is a system of guitar making, that is characteristic in Spain and which is applied to all spanish guitars that are made here.
-Using this method, part of the guitar neck remains inside the body when the guitar is built, creating the “Spanish heel”.
+It is a system of guitar making, that is characteristic in Spain and which is applied to all Spanish guitars that are made here.
+Using this method, part of the guitar neck remains inside the body when the guitar is assembled, creating the “Spanish heel”.

 WHY A GUITAR MADE WITH THE TRADITIONAL SPANISH SYSTEM?

 This system guarantees a better construction of the classical guitar and the flamenco guitar than those that use a joining system to attach the neck to the body, like making a piece of furniture.
 Apart from the sonic advantages, it offers a far better stability and durability of the instrument.